jmoyou2011/LLM-Nvidia-Comparision/README.md

 One must sign up for NGC (https://catalog.ngc.nvidia.com/ai-foundation-models), log in, and head to AI foundational models.
 For more information, refer to the "ngc-readme.md" in the file list.

-The repo contains one notebook:
-   - **nvidia_llm_requests.ipynb** - This notebook uses the requests module to interact with the Nvidia APIs.
-This notebook is separated into three sections:
+The repo contains one notebook named **nvidia_llm_requests.ipynb**.
+This notebook uses the requests module to interact with the Nvidia APIs.
+The notebook has three sections listed below:

      1.)
-Benchmarking against multiple prompts (Five in the test case) 2.)
+Benchmarking against multiple prompts (Five in the test case)

+     2.)
 Benchmarking against multiple scenarios (short prompt -> short output, short prompt -> long output, long prompt -> short output and, long prompt -> long output.)

      3.)
 Interactive Gradio interfaces that allow you to interact with a selected model and user input prompt as well as user input prompt against multiple models.
 Each interface allows the user to save the response.

 ### Screenshots of Outputs